raaaimund/raaaimund.github.io/_posts/2019-08-07-run-typo3-with-docker.md

  - nginx
 ---

-In this post we will create the required Docker containers to host TYPO3 with NGINX and PHP-FPM.
+In this post we will create the required Docker containers to host TYPO3 with NGINX, PHP-FPM and MySQL.
 I will briefly explain each container with their corresponding Dockerfile and in the end we will have a look at the Docker compose file.

 ## web (NGINX)